jeevan-kaware/task-flow-api/README.md

 The project follows a layered architecture with secure authentication using **JWT Access Token + Refresh Token**, Role-Based Authorization using Spring Security and clean REST API design.

+This project is designed with a backend-first architecture.
+A React frontend can be integrated in the future to transform it into a complete production-ready Full Stack Task Management Application.

 It is deployed on **Railway** with **Neon PostgreSQL** database.

 ---